Interdisciplinary Master's Degree Program in Oral Sciences

 - Personal statement (no longer than 1-2 pages- candidates should discuss their motivation for conducting research and how research supports their career goals)

-- GRE scores taken within the last 5 years (evidence of JCNDE National Board Part II certification may be substituted)
+- GRE scores taken within the last 5 years (evidence of JCNDE National Board Part II certification or DAT Scores may be substituted)

 - Evidence of English proficiency (international candidates only).